My Kanta Pages - general

 Logging into My Kanta Pages is from the My Kanta Pages tab on the page www.omakanta.fi.

-You can log into My Kanta Pages using your bank IDs, mobile certificate, electronic ID card (HST card) or with a social and health care professional card or organisation card issued by the Population Register Centre.
+You can log into My Kanta Pages using your bank IDs, mobile certificate, electronic ID card (HST card) or with a social and health care professional card or organisation card issued by the Digital and Population Data Services Agency (prev.
+Population Register Centre).

 If the problem occurs at the ID stage, before you have entered My Kanta Pages, the problem may be with the identification service.
 The identification for My Kanta Pages is provided by the VETUMA ID service.
 You can contact Public Service Info (www.publicserviceinfo.fi, tel.
 0295 000) about problems with this.